 holes hand drilled in a six sided steel shaft.
 Because they were

 one of the earliest steel shafts commercially produced, Lard-shafted

 clubs are also quite historic.
-Spalding sold these clubs 8 years
+Spalding sold these clubs more than 6 years

 before the USGA ruled that steel shafts conformed to the rules of golf.

-to Allan Lard.
-Spalding offered the club in its 1918 and 1919 catalogs.
+Spalding offered Lard's perforated steel shaft clubs in its 1918 and 1919 catalogs.

 hickory shafts, which were in short supply.
 Drilling out the metal to

 create the hundreds of holes in the shaft was necessary to bring the

 weight.
 Ironically, with top quality hickory shafts in short supply, a shortage of